 This type of crisis is not uncommon among fast-growing companies.
 As is often the case, the founders were so focused on sales that they did not have time to develop appropriate checks and balances.
 When a financial discrepancy eventually did arise, the skillset needed to demonstrate accountability to the bank’s satisfaction did not exist at the company.
 The bank began to doubt the veracity of the company’s financial statements.
 Communication deteriorated to the point where the bank called the loan.

-“This was a classic case of a small business that grew rapidly,” says Charles Goldstein, Managing Director and leader of Protiviti’s Restructuring and Litigation Services practice.
+“This was a classic case of a small business that grew rapidly,” says a Managing Director and leader of Protiviti’s Restructuring and Litigation Services practice.
 “They were so focused on sales growth that they didn’t take the time to establish proper internal controls.”

 Sometimes, one of the most difficult things for an organization in trouble is knowing when to ask for help.
 It was the healthcare technology firm’s attorney that recommended the company hire Protiviti to help restore a constructive dialogue with the bank.
 The lender, having worked with Protiviti successfully on other engagements in the past, agreed.